 - (a) City officials, employees, and departments receiving a donation to the city of money, real estate, products, or services shall report the donation to the city secretary and the city manager or the city manager's designee on a form to be provided by the city manager or the city manager's designee.
-The report must include the date of the donation; the identity of the person or business entity making the donation; the city official, employee, or department receiving the donation; a description of the donation; the estimated monetary value of the donation; the intended use of the donation; and the actual use and disposition of the donation.
+The report must include: - (1) the date of the donation; - (2) the identity of the person or business entity making the donation; - (3) the city official, employee, or department receiving the donation; - (4) a description of the donation; - (5) the estimated monetary value of the donation; - (6) the intended use of the donation; and - (7) the actual use and disposition of the donation.

 Reports of all donations, subject to the exceptions below, received in each three-month period in a calendar year, are required to be submitted to the city secretary on a quarterly basis.
 The report must be filed with the city manager or the city manager's designee within 30 days after receipt of the donation.
-This report is required in addition to any other documentation required for the donation. - (b) The individual or department that receives the donation is responsible for reporting the donation.
+This report is required in addition to any other documentation required for the donation.

-(c) Reporting is not required for donations to the city of money, real estate, products, or services with a monetary value of less than \$1,000, except that reporting is required for donations from a single source in a single year with a cumulative value of \$1,000 or more.
+- (b) The individual or department that receives the donation is responsible for reporting the donation. - (c) Reporting is not required for donations to the city of money, real estate, products, or services with a monetary value of less than \$1,000, except that reporting is required for donations from a single source in a single year with a cumulative value of \$1,000 or more.

 SEC.
-12A-44[21].
+12A-44.
 TRAVEL REPORTING REQUIREMENTS.

-- (a) Any person [listed in Subsection (d) of this section] who, in connection with his or her official duties, accepts a trip or excursion to a location greater than 50 miles from the city that involves the gratuitous provision of transportation, accommodations, entertainment, meals, or refreshments paid for by a person or entity other than a public agency, received in each three-month period in a calendar year, must file with the city secretary (except subordinates of the city manager, who shall also file with the city manager) on a quarterly basis, a disclosure statement identifying: - (1) the name of the sponsor of the trip or excursion; - (2) the name of the person or entity paying for the trip or excursion, if different from the sponsor; - (3) the places to be visited; and - (4) the purpose and dates of the travel. - (b) [The city manager shall, within 10 working days after the travel is concluded, file with the city secretary the information listed in Subsection (a) that has been filed with the city manager's office by affected subordinates of the city manager. - (e) Nothing in this section authorizes personnel reporting to the city manager to violate policies and procedures established by the city manager regarding travel request authorizations. - (c[d]) All employees must file this disclosure statement in addition to any departmental requirements.
-[The following persons are required to report under this section: - (1) city council members. - (2) The city manager, city attorney, city secretary, city auditor, and their first assistants. - (3) Municipal judges. - (4) Boards and commission members. - (5) Assistant city managers. - (6) Department directors, assistant directors, and their supervisors, including the civil service director, the park and recreation director, assistant directors, and their supervisors.
+- (a) Except as provided in Section 12A-12(b), a[A]ny person who, in connection with his or her official duties, accepts a trip or excursion to a location greater than 50 miles from the city that involves the gratuitous provision of transportation, accommodations, entertainment, meals, or refreshments paid for by a person or entity other than a public agency, received in each three-month period in a calendar year (quarterly), must file with the city secretary (except subordinates of the city manager, who shall also file with the city manager) on a quarterly basis, a disclosure statement identifying: - (1) the name of the sponsor of the trip or excursion; - (2) the name of the person or entity paying for the trip or excursion, if different from the sponsor;

+- (3) the places to be visited; and - (4) the purpose and dates of the travel. - (b) Nothing in this section authorizes personnel reporting to the city manager to violate policies and procedures established by the city manager regarding travel request authorizations. - (c) All employees must file this disclosure statement in addition to any departmental requirements.